adityakamath/adityakamath.github.io/_posts/2019-06-16-planning-a-new-build.md

 ---
 layout: post
 date: 2019-06-16 00:00
-title: "Planning a new build - A self-driving robot car"
+title: "FirstPlanning a new build - A self-driving robot car"
 description: First post!
 Planning on building a Donkey Car
 mood: happy
 comments: false